 “I’ll grab 30 or 40 realistic fiction picture books from our school library.
 They’ll be displayed on a table.
 This invites kids to read realistic fiction.
 We’ll read some together and discuss.
 And I can get some grades with these realistic fiction worksheets.”

-“This all sounds awesome,” said Mrs. Abdullah.
-“If you’d like a printable story, try Jodie’s Daddy Is a Garbageman by Matthew Licht.
+“Teaching realistic fiction is always fun,” said Mrs. Abdullah.
+“If you’d like a printable story, I found a good one online.
+Try Jodie’s Daddy Is a Garbageman by Matthew Licht.
 I love this little story!”

 “Thanks, I will!”

 Ms. Sneed pulled two books out of her bag.
-“For the grand finale, kids will read a novel.
-My advanced fourth graders do fine with Hatchet.
-But last year, my low to average kids struggled with it.
-Fortunately, I found another realistic adventure, The Black Stallion. “
+“For the grand finale of my historical fiction genre study, kids will read a novel.
+My advanced fourth graders do fine with Hatchet.”

-“I can see that you’re really excited about this unit,” said Mrs. Abdullah.
-“It’s thorough – and the kids will love it.”
+“I can see that you’re really excited about teaching realistic fiction,” said Mrs. Abdullah.
+“It’s a thorough ELA unit – and the kids will love it.”

 Ms. Sneed’s eyes twinkled.
 Yes, they’d love it – and she would too.